roelfjan/object-fit-cover/README.md

 [See the examples](http://roelfjan.github.io/object-fit-cover/)

 ## Browser support
-`object-fit: cover` works in below browsers, so ObjectFitCover is not needed for these:
+`object-fit: cover` is supported in below browsers, so ObjectFitCover is not needed for these:
 - Chrome > 30
 - Safari > 7
 - Firefox > 35